k8s-community/cluster-deploy/roles/network/README.md

 ```

 A zone is an isolated location within a region.
-Resources that live in a zone, such as instances, are referred to as zonal resources
+Resources that live in a zone, such as instances, are referred to as zonal resources.
 ```yaml
 gce_instances_zone: europe-west1-b
 ```

 GCE instances IP addresses range.
 It should be an IP addresses range corresponed with zone, e.g.
-Western Europe Zone has 10.132.0.0/20 IP range
+Western Europe Zone has `10.132.0.0/20` IP range.
-Use default IP range for determined zone in most of all cases
+Use default IP range for determined zone in most of all cases.
 ```yaml
 gce_instances_ip_range: 10.132.0.0/24
 ```